 (Spring - 2013-14)

 Check out student profiles to learn more about their experience abroad.

 "Galway is an incredible city.
 I couldn't open my eyes wide enough to take in everything."

 Read about current & past students' adventures.

 NUI Galway's old stone quadrangle and original mid-nineteenth century buildings brush shoulders with new, modern facilities, reflecting its history and recent growth.
-Situated on the banks of the River Corrib and close to the city center, NUI Galway has a student body of 13,000 and enjoys a close relationship with the city.
+Situated on the banks of the River Corrib and close to the city center, NUI Galway has a student body of 17,000 (with approximately 2000 international students) and enjoys a close relationship with the city.

 In addition, students who study abroad in Galway will have the option of taking a service learning course called "Service Learning - Literacy Project for Study Abroad Students".
 This course will allow students to work with area elementary and high school students while in Galway.

 International Students at NUI Galway

 Use the links below to see a list of courses that students have taken on this program before and the UW equivalents.
 Note: this list only includes pre-approved courses for your program and may not be an exhaustive list of courses or departments.
 You will get instructions on the course equivalent process after acceptance.

 Sort by Foreign Course Titles